A chef prepares a dish at a food stall with a green neon sign, "Kusina Filipina." Stacks of plates and utensils are in view.

 Enoteca Sociale

-Treat yourself to a chocolate terrine or classic tiramisu for dessert.
-Italian-focused wines that are difficult to find anywhere else in Ontario are available at the bar and optional pairings can be curated for your meal.
+Treat yourself to a chocolate terrine or sticky toffee pudding for dessert.
+Italian-focused wines that are difficult to find anywhere else in Ontario are available at the bar, and optional pairings can be curated for your meal.

 Enoteca Sociale is open for reservations daily.
 For a more intimate dining experience, the restaurant’s private wine cellar can be booked for up to 14 guests.